Zappallo de Tronco Squash Seeds - (Cucurbita maxima)

 In the summer the squash has a dark green exterior and a light green flesh-similar to a hass avocado.
 The flesh is very smooth and dry.
 As a summer squash it does not give off a lot of excess water like a zucchini does.

-Very popular for farmers markets.
-This would be an excellent squash to have back in major circulation.
-It is sometimes referred to as an Avocado Squash or Zapallito de Tronco Squash.
+Originally from Argentina where it is loved and found at markets, this variety does well in American gardens where almost all other squash fail.
+This would be an excellent squash to have in major circulation.
+It is also called Avocado Squash or Zapallito de Tronco Squash.

 Summer Squash is one of the oldest known crops—it was found in 10,000 year old archaeological sites in Mexico.
 Its cultivation in the southern and eastern U.S. and some highlands of Central America dates back to at least 2700 BC.
 The remarkable diversity was already present in pre-Columbian times.